 The Mechanics of a disc collapse

 Eventually, the outer disc containment wall can no longer push the central core material back into shape as effectively.
 The outer containment wall sags, bulges or collapses.
-The main way a collapsed disc produces pain and other symptoms is by reducing the space available for components of the central and peripheral nervous system – the spinal cord and nerves.
+The main way a collapsed disc produces pain and other symptoms is by reducing the space available for components of the central and peripheral nervous system – the spinal cord and nerve roots.
 Less space means a greater likelihood of nerve compression.
-In addition, the loss of disc height reduces the ability of the disc to act as a cushion between vertebrae, creating the potential for bone to grind against bone causing development of osteophytes (bone spurs).
+In addition, the decreased disc height reduces the ability of the disc to act as a cushion between vertebrae, creating the potential for bone to rub against bone causing development of osteophytes or bone spurs.
 Osteophytes may irritate nerve endings, particularly within intervertebral joints.

-Treating symptoms of a collapsed disc
+Treating the symptoms of a collapsed disc

-While disc degeneration is irreversible, resulting symptoms can usually be treated successfully using pain medication, epidural steroid injections, exercise, and other nonsurgical methods.
-However, if chronic pain or other nerve compression symptoms persist after several weeks of conservative treatment, contact Laser Spine Institute to learn about the benefits of a minimally invasive, outpatient procedure performed using advanced endoscopic technology.
+While disc degeneration is irreversible, resulting symptoms can usually be treated successfully using pain medication, epidural steroid injections, exercise and other nonsurgical methods.
+However, if chronic pain or other nerve compression symptoms persist after several weeks of conservative treatment, contact Laser Spine Institute to learn about the benefits of a minimally invasive, outpatient procedure performed using advanced technology.